viktorFIIT/relationships-between-organizational-patterns/README.md

-# relationships-of-org-pattern-descriptions

-Purpose of this repo is to do EDA (Exploratory Data Analysis) to support search for hidden connections between descriptions of organizational patterns.

-Folder data contains text file with organizational patterns from Coplien & Harrison book, you can find at: https://www.amazon.com/Organizational-Patterns-Agile-Software-Development/dp/0131467409

-Folder graphs contains graphs / diagrams code stored in source.R generates

-Book(s) which may be helpful:
+# Modelling of Organizational Pattern Sequences in Bayesian Network

+Analyze hidden relationships in organizational patterns: https://www.amazon.com/Organizational-Patterns-Agile-Software-Development/dp/0131467409 with exploratory analysis in R and comparative analysis with neural network in Python and TensorFlow.

-- R for Data Science written by R co-author avaliable for free https://r4ds.had.co.nz/index.html
+Don't forget to check R for Data Science written by R co-author avaliable for free https://r4ds.had.co.nz/index.html